-According to the records of the Company, the dues of income tax, sales, service tax, custom duty, excise duty, value added tax, goods and service tax and cess, wherever applicable and which have not been deposited on account of any dispute, are as follows:
+(c) According to the records of the Company, the dues of income tax, sales tax, service tax, custom duty, excise duty, value added tax, goods and services tax and cess, wherever applicable and which have not been deposited on account of any dispute, are as follows:

-Name of the Nature of Amount Period to Forum where the dispute is (Rs in million) statute dues which it pending pertains Central Excise Excise Duty 470.98 FY 2007-08 The Customs Excise and to 2015-16 Act, 1944 and Penalty Service Tax Appellate Tribunal (CESTAT) Central Excise Excise Duty 4.40 FY 2003-04 Commissioner (RB) Act, 1944 and Penalty
+Name of the statute Nature of dues Amount (Rs. million) Period to which it pertains Forum where the dispute is pending Central Excise Act, 1944 Excise Duty and Penalty 472.17 FY 2007- 08 to FY 2016-17 The Customs Excise and Service Tax Appellate Tribunal (CESTAT) Central Excise Act, 1944 Excise Duty and Penalty 4.40 FY 2003- 04 Commissioner (RB)

-Amount are net of advances paid/adjusted under protest
+\Amount are net of advances paid/adjusted under protest

-- (viii) The Company did not have any outstanding loans or borrowing dues in respect of a financial institution or bank or to government or dues to debenture holders during the year. - (ix) According to the information and explanations given by management, the Company has not raised any money way of initial public offer / further public offer / debt instruments and term loans hence, reporting under clause (ix) is not applicable to the Company and hence not commented upon. - Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and according to the information and explanations given by management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by management, the Company has not accrued /paid managerial remuneration during the year.
-Accordingly, provisions of the clause (xi) of the Order are not applicable to the Company and hence not commented upon. - (xii) In our opinion, the Company is not a nidhi company.
+- (viii) The Company did not have any outstanding loans or borrowing dues in respect of a financial institution or bank or to government or dues to debenture holders during the year. - (ix) According to the information and explanations given by management, the Company has not raised any money way of initial public offer / further public offer / debt instruments and term loans hence, reporting under clause (ix) is not applicable to the Company and hence not commented upon. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and according to the information and explanations given by management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year.

+- (xi) In our opinion, provisions of section 197 read with Schedule V of the Act are applicable to the Company for the year ended March 31, 2021.
+However, no managerial remuneration has been paid/provided by the Company to its directors during the year. - (xii) In our opinion, the Company is not a nidhi company.
 Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by management, transactions with the related parties are in compliance with section 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards.
-The provisions of section 177 are not applicable to the Company and accordingly reporting under clause 3(xiii) insofar as it relates to section 177 of the Act is not applicable to the Company and hence not commented upon. - (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year and hence, reporting requirements under clause 3(xiv) of the Order is not applicable to the Company and hence not commented upon. - (xv) According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in section 192 of Companies Act, 2013.

-(xvi) According to the information and explanations given to us, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company and hence not commented upon.
+The provisions of section 177 are not applicable to the Company and accordingly reporting under clause 3(xiii) insofar as it relates to section 177 of the Act is not applicable to the Company and hence not commented upon. - (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year and hence, reporting requirements under clause 3(xiv) of the Order is not applicable to the Company and hence not commented upon. - (xv) According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in section 192 of Companies Act, 2013. - (xvi) According to the information and explanations given to us, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company and hence not commented upon.

-For S R B C & CO LLP Chartered Accountants ICAI Firm Registration Number: 324982E/E300003 per Paul Alvares Partner Membership Number: 105754 UDIN: 20105754AAAACM5600 Place of Signature: Pune Date: May 25, 2020
+ICAI Firm Registration Number: 324982E/E300003

+Membership Number: 107515 UDIN: 21107515AAAAAP5008 Place of Signature: Mumbai

+Date: May 25, 2021

-Annexure 2 to the Independent Auditor's Report of even date on the financial statements of Sun Pharmaceutical Medicare Limited
+Annexure 2 to the Independent Auditor's Report of even date on the Ind AS financial statements of Sun Pharmaceutical Medicare Limited